The Good Son (film)

-The Good Son is a 1993 American psychological thriller film directed by Joseph Ruben and distributed by 20th Century Fox.
+The Good Son is a 1993 American psychological thriller film directed by Joseph Ruben, produced and released by 20th Century Fox.
 It was written by English novelist Ian McEwan.
-Its story follows a young boy named Mark who, after the death of his mother, is sent to stay with his aunt and uncle while his father is away on business.
-While there he meets his cousin Henry, who shows signs of violent and evil behavior.
+Its story follows a 12-year-old boy named Mark who, after the death of his mother, is sent to stay with his aunt and uncle while his father is away on a business trip.
+While there, he meets his cousin Henry, who shows signs of violent and evil behavior.
 It stars Macaulay Culkin, Elijah Wood, Wendy Crewson, David Morse, Daniel Hugh Kelly, and Jacqueline Brookes.

 The film was produced by Joseph Ruben and Mary Ann Page and was released on September 24, 1993.
 It grossed $12.5 million during its opening weekend and $60.6 million worldwide, against a budget of $17 million.
-It received negative reviews from critics and has a 25% approval rating based on 28 votes on Rotten Tomatoes.
+However, it received mixed reviews from critics.

 Plot

 Twelve-year-old Mark Evans has recently experienced the death of his mother, Janice.
-Before leaving on a business trip to Tokyo, Mark's father Jack transports him from Arizona to his Uncle Wallace and Aunt Susan's house in Maine, where he will stay during winter break.
-Mark is reintroduced after a decade to his extended family, including his cousins Connie and Henry.
+Before leaving on a business trip to Tokyo, Mark's father, Jack, transports him from Arizona to his Uncle Wallace and Aunt Susan's house in Rock Harbor, Maine, where he will stay during winter break.
+Mark is reintroduced after a decade to his extended family, including his cousins Connie and Henry; there was a third child named Richard who drowned a year before.
 Mark and Henry get along initially and Henry seems to be nice and well-mannered.
 However, Henry displays an abnormal fascination with death, making Mark feel uneasy.

-Henry begins to display psychopathic behavior, which Mark is unable to address to Wallace and Susan due to Henry's threats.
-One of his violent actions is throwing a dummy off a bridge onto a highway, causing a massive vehicle pileup; he then plans to kill Connie.
+Henry begins to display clear signs of psychopathic behavior, which Mark is unable to address to Wallace and Susan due to Henry's threats.
+One of his violent actions is throwing a dummy he calls 'Mr. Highway' off a bridge and onto a highway, causing a massive vehicle pileup.
+He then plans to kill Connie.
 Afraid something might happen to her, Mark spends the night in her room.
 The next morning, Mark awakens to find Henry has taken Connie ice skating.
 At the pond, Henry purposely throws her towards thin ice, which collapses.
 Connie is rescued, but ends up in a coma.

 Even though Susan does not initially believe Mark, she becomes suspicious and interrupts Henry's attempt to suffocate Connie in her hospital bed.
-Susan then finds a rubber duck that Henry has hidden in his shed — it had once belonged to Henry's younger brother, Richard, and had been with him in the bathtub the night he drowned; the duck went missing after.
+Susan then finds a rubber duck that Henry has hidden in his shed — it belonged to Richard and was with him in the bathtub before he drowned but not after.
 When Susan confronts Henry, he coldly reminds her that the toy had belonged to him first.
 He then flips and kindly asks for the rubber duck back.
 After a violent tug-of-war, he takes the toy and throws it down the well.